dievision/sinicum-server/README.md

 ### Making a request

-By default, Sinicum Server all Sinicum Server requests have the path prefix `sinicum-rest`.
+By default, all Sinicum Server requests have the path prefix `sinicum-rest`.

 You can access the API e.g. via